Privacy Policy

 A personal data breach is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.

-If Encirc considers that there may have been a personal data breach, an investigation will be carried out to consider whether this poses a risk to people.
+If Vidrala considers that there may have been a personal data breach, an investigation will be carried out to consider whether this poses a risk to people.
 The investigation will consider the likelihood and severity of the risk to people’s rights and freedoms, following the breach.